From 8 1/2 (1963) to Bicycle Thieves (1948), we rank the the best Italian movies of all time.

 17. Il Posto (1961)

 Ermanno Olmi might be not well-known among the post-war Italian filmmakers.
 Yet he is an important auteur who captured the finer details of everyday life.
 Il Posto was a nuanced character study of a working class young man named Domenico.
 Shy and anxious, Domenico opts for a clerical position in a Kafkaesque office atmosphere.
 Il Posto might have a modest plot, but the emotions it evokes are deeply felt.
 We can relate with the sad and lost look of Domenico.
-There’s also good-natured humour as Olmi focuses on the trivialities and pettiness within such spaces.
+There’s also good-natured humor as Olmi focuses on the trivialities and pettiness within such spaces.

 16. 8 1/2 (1963)